EU Membership (Audit of Costs and Benefits) Bill

 Government Spending

-The bill states that any expenditure incurred by the Treasury in fulfilling the requirements of the Act will be covered by funds provided by Parliament.
-No specific figures for anticipated costs are provided in the bill text.
+The bill states that any expenditure incurred by the Treasury in fulfilling its obligations under this Act will be met from funds provided by Parliament.
+No specific figures are given.

 Groups Affected

-- The EU Membership Audit Commission: Responsible for conducting the audit and preparing the report.
+- The EU Membership Audit Commission: Responsible for conducting the audit and producing the report.

 Powered by nyModel